LearnWeb3DAO/ENS/README.md

 - As we all know that Ethereum has long addresses which are hard to remember or type
 - ENS solves this issue by translating these wallet addresses, hashes etc into readable domains which are then saved on Ethereum blockchain
 - The best part about ENS is unlike DNS servers which are centralized, ENS works with the help of a smart contract which is censorship resistant.
-- So now when you are sending your wallet address to someone which looks like `0x1234huiahi....` you can actually send them `tom.eth` and the ENS would figure out that `tom.eth` is actually equal to your wallet address(`0x1234huiahi....`)
+- So now when you are sending your wallet address to someone which looks like `0x1234huiahi....` you can actually send them `tom.eth` and the ENS would figure out that `tom.eth` is actually equal to your wallet address (`0x1234huiahi....`)

-## Build
+## Requirements

 Its time to build something where we can use ENS.

-## Requirements

-Develop a website which can display the ENS for an address if it has one.
+We will develop a website which can display the ENS for an address if it has one.

 Lets gooo 🚀